 The US Supreme Court has ruled against the Christian Legal Society in their case against the UC Hastings Law School regarding requirements for membership and leadership positions.
-The campus group welcomes anyone to attend, but requires voting members to sign a statement of faith and commit to Christian standards of… Continue reading
+The campus group welcomes anyone to attend, but requires voting members to sign a statement of faith and commit to Christian standards… Continue reading

 In a case currently before the U.S. Supreme Court, the Christian Legal Society is fighting for its right to limit membership to Christians.
-The University of California’s Hastings College of the Law has denied the Christian Legal Society recognition as a campus student group because they require voting members… Continue reading
+The University of California’s Hastings College of the Law has denied the Christian Legal Society recognition as a campus student group because they require voting… Continue reading

 An article in today’s SF Chronicle describes the plight of two students at the College of Alameda who were threatened with suspension for praying with a teacher who was ill in a faculty office.
 A U.S. District judge has refused the school’s efforts to have the case dismissed and… Continue reading

 Daniel Burritt owns a construction company in New York, and he uses his property in various ways to spread the Gospel.
 He has a trailer parked on his property, within sight of the highway, with a Gospel message on the side.
 The state highway department threatened to forcibly remove the… Continue reading